parryc/thevoid/templates/leflan/language_tagalog.md

 ## Adjectives

 Add `ng` after an adjective that ends in a vowel, when it precedes a noun.
 Ex. _magandang umaga_:good morning, but literally "beautiful morning".  _Maganda_ is beautiful.
+When the adjective ends in a vowel, use _na_ instead, ex. _apat na sumbrero_:4 hats.

+## Question Words

+ano
+: what

+kailan
+: when

+magkàno
+: how much

+paano
+: how

+saan
+: where

+sino
+: who

+--EX--
+Ano ang pangalan mo?
+What is your name?
+Paano ako makapupunta roon?
+How can I go there?
+Saan ang sakayan ng dyip?
+Where is the jeepney terminal?
+Taga-saan ka?
+Where are you from?
+Sino ang kasama mong nagbiyahe?
+Who traveled with you?
+--ENDEX--

 ## Prefixes

 ikina
 : indicates why the subject pefroms an action, _ikinagagalak kong makilala ka_ - by meeting/knowing you, I am pleased.

+mag
+: a verb forming prefix used with a noun or adjective, ex. _mag-dyip_:to take a jeepney.

+pa
+: action prefix, used with verbs to make requests, ex. _pabili_:I'll get...

 taga
 : a noun-forming prefix that denotes the origin of something, ex. _taga-saan ka?_:where are you from?, `saan:where`.